Wednesday, August 21, 2019

 ** Heat a pedavan/Idly steamer with plenty of water as per the requirement placing the holed divider too.
 When it comes to full boil, lower the heat and gently place the patholi in a layer, seeing to it that they are kept with the opening leaf side upwards.
 If there are more patholis made than that can be laid in a single layer then follow the step given below.

 ** Just steam first layer for 10 minutes and then place the second layer on top of the first one changing its angle a bit and then steam all together for 15-20 minutes.
 This is to ensure that all the patholis get evenly steamed.
-If you place them in rows all together in one go sometimes the center ones will not get proper steam due to which they may not get cooked properly.
+If you place them in rows all together in one go sometimes the center ones will not get proper steam due to which they may not get cooked properly from within.

 ** Once the patholi are steamed and done, remove from fire and leave them open for some time to cool down.
 Then gently remove and place them gently on a plate and allow to cool to room temperature.
 If you try opening the leaves when they are hot they do not come out intact but break up, so take the precaution and allow settling time.